jgraettinger/blog/event-streaming-like-1978.md

 We expect to read each input exactly-once, and we assume the input stream can never fail.

-_But_ streaming systems are typically at-least once - meaning we could see a message more than one time - and they fail all the time.
+_Reality_: streaming systems are typically at-least once - meaning we could see a message more than one time - and they fail all the time.